Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Results and Discussion

 In Figure~\ref{fig:health_causal graph}(a), the result of DirectLiNGAM without $\PKbm$ is shown, and unnatural directed edges to ``Age'' from other variables are suggested, although the parts of the ground truths from expert knowledge are reversed relationships from these edges, such as ``Age''$\rightarrow$``HbA1c''.
 However, when the causal discovery is assisted by $\PKbm$ generated from GPT-4 with the SCP in Patterns 2 and 4, the causal graph becomes more natural: ``Age'' is not influenced by other variables, and the ground truth ``Age''$\rightarrow$``HbA1c'', which cannot be detected without $\PKbm$ in this randomly selected subset, appears in the causal graph, as shown in Figure~\ref{fig:health_causal graph}(b).
 Because this sub-dataset and the analysis results are not disclosed and have been completely excluded from the pretraining data for GPT-4, GPT-4 cannot respond to prompts asking for causal relationships merely by reproducing the knowledge acquired from the same data.
+On the basis of the above, it is verified that the assistance of GPT-4 with SCP can cause the result of SCD to approach the ground truths to some extent, even when the dataset is not learned by GPT-4 and could contain biases.

+This finding suggests that our proposed method can work well with the domain knowledge acquired by the LLM during training, even if the exact same data are not memorized by the LLM.

-On the basis the above, it is verified that the assistance of GPT-4 with SCP can cause the result of SCD to approach the ground truths to some extent, even when the dataset is not learned by GPT-4 and contains bias.
-Moreover, the effectiveness of the proposed method demonstrated on both open benchmark datasets and unpublished health-screening datasets also supports the validity and applicability of existing works~\citep{ban2023, vashishtha2023, khatibi2024}, where knowledge-based improvements with LLMs of the causal graph on open benchmark datasets have been demonstrated using their own methods with unique originality.
+Moreover, the effectiveness of the proposed method demonstrated on both open benchmark datasets and unpublished health-screening datasets, also supports the validity and applicability of existing works~\citep{ban2023, vashishtha2023, khatibi2024}, where knowledge-based improvements with LLMs of the causal graph on open benchmark datasets have been demonstrated via their own methods with unique originality.
 Our research, by showing versatility across both open and unpublished data, further enhances the validity of these existing works.

-For further clarity regarding the behaviors of SCP, the mean probabilities of the positive response on the causal relationships from GPT-4 for ground truths in the health screening data, in addition to the statistics of the fitting results with the structure suggested by DirectLiNGAM with the SCP, are presented in Table~\ref{tab:health screen values}.
+For further clarity regarding the behaviors of SCP, the mean probabilities of the positive response on the causal relationships from GPT-4 for ground truths in the health-screening data, in addition to the statistics of the fitting results with the structure suggested by DirectLiNGAM with the SCP, are presented in Table~\ref{tab:health screen values}.